 From its beginning in 2006, Family PASS has been a community-based organization serving Fairfax County, Virginia, founded on the belief that healthy communities are built on healthy families.
 Case managers work with our families in the Self-Sufficiency Program weekly, and sometimes daily, providing support to help families succeed.
 Our role as case managers is to help clients self-determine goals that can set them on a path to housing and economic stability and success.

-Family PASS only takes referrals from our collaborating organizations: Fairfax County’s Coordinated Services Planning (CSP) Agency, Northern Virginia Family Services, Cornerstones, Shelter House, Good Shepherd Housing, and other recognized agencies and organizations.
+Family PASS takes referrals from these collaborating organizations: Fairfax County’s Coordinated Services Planning (CSP) Agency, Cornerstones, Shelter House, Good Shepherd Housing, The Women’s Center and other recognized agencies and organizations.
+We also will consider self-referrals if they meet the program criteria.

 People seeking emergency assistance should always contact Coordinated Services Planning (CSP) first at 703-222-0880.
 Go to the link here for basic information on what you will need to get help.